 Bath Salts: A Dangerous Synthetic Drug

-Even though few people mention "bath salts" when they discuss addictive drugs, this new misnamed category has grown astronomically in popularity over the past several years.
+Even though few people mention “bath salts” when they discuss addictive drugs, this new drug has grown astronomically in popularity over the past several years.

-"Bath salts" are actually far more than the salts you may have used in your bath water at one time or another; they are synthetic powders cooked up in backyard labs to closely resemble cocaine and amphetamines, drawing on concentrated versions of the stimulant in the plant known as Khat.
+“Bath salts” are far from the salts you may have used in your bath water at one time or another; they are synthetic powders cooked up in backyard labs to closely resemble cocaine and amphetamines, drawing on concentrated versions of the stimulant in the plant known as Khat.

-These dangerous powders are called "bath salts" because they resemble those harmless crystals.
-Another misleading name for these drugs is "research chemicals," when in fact these substances act as a sort of "fake cocaine," with similar effects when consumed by snorting, injecting or smoking.
-Most bath salts contain mephedrone, a stimulant, and methylenidioxipyrovalerone, also known as MDVP, a stimulant and psychoactive drug.
+These dangerous powders are called “bath salts” because they resemble those harmless crystals.
+Another misleading name for these drugs is “research chemicals.”
+In fact, these substances act as a sort of “fake cocaine,” with similar effects felt when they are consumed by snorting, injecting or smoking.
+Most bath salts contain mephedrone, a stimulant, and methylenedioxypyrovalerone, also known as MDVP, a stimulant and psychoactive drug.

-The effects of these drugs are felt most keenly when they are snorted or administered intravenously.
-Each of its components has its particular dangers: mephedrone has long been known to produce overdoses due to its highly addictive properties and MDPV causes changes in neurochemical function, amplifying perception, behavior, mood and thought.
+The effects of bath salts are felt most keenly when the drug is snorted or administered intravenously.
+Each of the drug’s components has its particular dangers: mephedrone has long been known to produce overdoses due to its highly addictive properties and MDPV causes changes in neurochemical function, amplifying perception, behavior, mood and thought.

-Bath salts became drugs of choice for some only about a decade ago, and to prove that authorities and legal experts have not caught up to them, you only have to log onto the Internet to find them for sale in the open.
-You can also find them at certain stores that sell them as a "legal high."
-Internet sales, obviously, have no way to screen buyers to determine age, which only heightens the potential damage that bath salts can do.
+Bath salts became drugs of choice for some only about a decade ago.
+To prove that authorities and legal experts have not caught up to the proliferation of bath salts, you only have to log on to the Internet to find them for sale in the open.
+You can also find them at certain stores that sell them as a “legal high.”
+With Internet sales, obviously, there is no way to screen buyers to determine age, which only heightens the potential damage that bath salts can do.

 Some bath salts have indeed been declared illegal, but not all have been ruled to be against the law yet.
 In late 2011, the DEA used its emergency scheduling authority to place three of the stimulants used to make bath salts in the category of Schedule 1 Substances, legislated by the Controlled Substances Act.